developer-zebra/developer-zebra-site/src/ekd/1-2/guide/about/index.md

 >**NOTE**: This tool is ***NOT*** intended for creating layouts to replace any general-purpose keyboard.

 EKD employs a drag-and-drop interface with control over fonts, images, key codes, layout transparency and many other layout properties.
-An unlimited number of custom key layouts can be created, deployed to devices and called by apps as needed to match specific types of input. **Zebra Enterprise Keyboard (EKB) must be installed and set as the default input method to make use of custom EKD layouts**.
+As many as 20 custom key layouts can be created and stored in a file, deployed to devices and called by apps as needed to match specific types of input. **Zebra Enterprise Keyboard (EKB) must be installed and set as the default input method to make use of custom EKD layouts**.
 EKB is preinstalled on many Zebra devices and available as a side-load for others.
 See [supported Zebra devices](/enterprise-keyboard/3-2/download/) for more information.

 #### USE EKD FOR:
 * Numerical and/or symbolic input layouts